Hayride Server

 function.
 See below for an example of what this wit definition looks like.

-record server {
+record server-config {

 address: string,